 Finally, you have to be extremely careful if you have a connecting flight.
 Most budget carriers advise you to leave at least 2-4 hours between two flights and they’re usually reluctant to provide you with a wide range of options for the next flight in case you miss the initial one.

 With all that being said, I think low-cost carriers still are a great option for exploring the old continent on a shoestring budget.
 What do you think about low-cost airlines in Europe?
-What are your experiences when flying with them?
+What are your experiences when flying with budget airlines in Europe?
 Let me know in the comments!

 Like it?
 Pin it.